echavet/MitsubishiCN105ESPHome/README.md

 - Instant feedback of command changes via RF Remote to HomeAssistant or MQTT.
 - Direct control independent of the remote.
 - A slightly modified version of the [SwiCago/HeatPump](https://github.com/SwiCago/HeatPump) Arduino library for direct communication via the internal `CN105` connector.
-- Full modes vane orientation support (added as an extra component within the Core Climate Component).
+- Full mode and vane orientation support (added as an extra component within the Core Climate Component).
-- Thermostat in HomeAssistant with compressor Frequency monitoring (an extra component within the Core Climate Component).
+- Thermostat in HomeAssistant with compressor frequency monitoring (an extra component within the Core Climate Component).

 ## Requirements:

-- ESPHome
+- [ESPHome](https://esphome.io/) - Minimum version 1.18.0, installed independently or as an add-on in HomeAssistant

 ## Supported Microcontrollers: